Aircraft interception radar: AI.23

 Ferranti's Mark 23 was an X band design originally designed for the modified Fairey Delta 2 proposed for the Ministry of Supply's Operational Requirement F.155 for a modern interceptor aircraft.
 Work on F.155 ended with the infamous 1957 Defence White Paper, but by this time the interim English Electric Lightning design, the P.1, had progressed to the point where development was undertaken anyway (along with TSR.2).
 This led to continued development of the AI.23 for this aircraft (and Mk.
 20, see above), and it was given the official designation "ARI 5897".
 The system was mounted entirely in a single bullet-shaped housing that was suspended within the Lightning's circular nose air intake.

-The AI.23 was the world's first operational airborne monopulse radar system.
+The AI.23 was the world's first operational aircraft interception monopulse radar system.
 The monopulse method allows higher resolution and is far more resistant to common forms of jamming.
 AI.23 also included all of the features of earlier AI radars, and more.
 Among the highlights were an automatic lock-follow system which fed ranging information to the gunsight, as well as computer-calculated cueing information that located both the target and the proper position to fly to engage based on the selected weapon.
 For instance, when using missiles, the system guided the aircraft not toward its target, but a point behind it where the missile could be fired.
-This gave the system its name, AIRPASS, an acronym for airborne interception radar and pilot's attack sight system.
+This gave the system its name, AIRPASS, an acronym for aircraft interception radar and pilot's attack sight system.

 AI.23 was able to detect and track a Bear-sized bomber at 40 miles, allowing the Lightning to accomplish fully independent interceptions with only the minimum of ground assistance.
 A version with fully automated guidance that would have flown the aircraft into range and fired its missiles automatically was cancelled in 1965.

 Further development of Airpass led to AI.23 Airpass II, code named "Blue Parrot" and also known as ARI 5930.
 This was a version of the Airpass dedicated to low-level flying, especially target detection, fitted to the Blackburn Buccaneer.
 Further development led to the terrain following radar used in the BAC TSR.2.
 Many other variants were proposed for a wide variety of projects.